Sustainability

 • The recycling efforts of our Paris studio in one year conserved 17,500 litres of water and 300kg of CO2.
 Waste recycled in the studio was transformed into 1,050 bottles, 1,011 cardboard boxes and more.

-• Recycling continues to improve throughout our studios, for example in San Francisco receptacles for recycle and compost are used instead of standard bins.
+• Recycling continues to improve throughout our studios.
+For example, in San Francisco receptacles for recycle and compost are used instead of standard bins.
 Bespoke signage has been designed with icons that indicate the common items that are acceptable.

 • We are systematically eliminating single-use items such as plastic cups, bottles and utensils in every studio.
 WPP’s plastic audit ensures actionable solutions are made to tackle pollution from single-use plastics.